 This method requires little to no IT support – as long as all users have valid email accounts, they will be able to log into Comfy.
 As usual, users receive access only to zones to which their email domain name is entitled – typically their own space within the building.
 When employees leave, they may maintain access to Comfy for a period of time after their email account is terminated; this period persists until the user manually logs out, is removed from the system, or their session expires.

 Login via Google Accounts

 Comfy supports single sign-on through the use of Google Accounts.
-This support is enabled at the domain granularity – for instance, enabling all users with the "buildingrobotics.com" email suffix to log in using Google Accounts.
+This support is enabled at the domain granularity–for instance, enabling all users with the "example.com" email suffix to log in using Google Accounts.